 Unused electricity generated by a home’s solar power system doesn’t go to waste.
 Each system includes a bi-directional meter that tracks the electricity the home generates, power used in the home and the amount of electricity that is pushed back out on to the power grid.
 Electricity sent out on to the grid is credited back to the homeowner’s bill.

-In Minnesota, 1 kW of solar panels intalled on a home will produce about 1250 kwh of energy in a year.
+In Minnesota, 1 kW of solar panels installed on a home will produce about 1250 kWh of energy in a year.
 Therefore the average Minnesotan household needs an 8 kW solar system in order to offset all of their electrical usage, and maybe a bit more.

 While the numbers above are an example of one home’s system, each case is unique.
 Residential solar panel installers review a home, it’s location, construction and surroundings and measure the location of the sun relative to the home’s roof.
 This allows identifying the number and configuration of panels necessary to generate electricity for the home.